sagemath/sagewiki_to_gh-2022-10-10/GlennTarbox/SomeIdeas.md

 = Distributed Architecture =

  * Service Architecture - Components available as services with a language / OS / location neutral interface
- * Parallel computing - Components designed as workers
+ * Parallel computing - This is gonna take some splaining... a number of decisions will need to be made on the (approximately) 8.2 gazillion issues at the heart of distributed / parallel computing.
+The good news is a majority of folks can be served very well with a few paradigms such as scatter-gather and map-reduce.
+More below
+ * Language neutral integration - the author is not clear whether this is critical just yet.
+I'll present a few thoughts but will shelve any substantial discussion for the time being (war wounds beginning to act up)

 Service Architecture is pretty straightforward nowadays.
-Typically, some form of XML (ReST) service is defined and XML is pumped around.
-This could be done although I think for the Sage domain, a simpler and more useful approach might be tried first.
+Typically, some form of XML (ReST) service is defined and XML is pumped around (SOAP is silly and evil and no time will be spent discussing it here... those interested can find great architecture flamewars in various places).

-Google Protocol Buffers - http://code.google.com/p/protobuf/ (protobuf) was open sourced by Google some time ago.
-Protobuf was Google's core mechanism for transport and storage of serialized data.
-The reasons for this and why there are some advantages over XML are available on their site.

 For Sage, the advantages are:
  * Language support - Native bindings are available for Python, Java and C++